| |

 wine for years, The brew is supposed to

+boost health.
 Some ethnic communities

 wear tiger skins for certain rituals, but